 - The math site to help transition into university-level courses

 If you have a disability, our Accessibility Services office can help you get the supports you need.

 The Centre for World Indigenous Knowledge and Research is responsible for the administrative and academic needs of Indigenous(Inuit, First Nations and Metis) students.
 Our commitment is to give assistance to Aboriginal/Indigenous students where help may be needed.

 We understand that post-secondary education requires a substantial financial commitment.
 Athabasca University has many financial support options available to help out.

-If you’re a student with a disability, our Access to Students with Disabilities (ASD) staff can help you apply or find other solutions to meet your needs.
+If you’re a student with a disability, our Accessibility Services staff can help you apply or find other solutions to meet your needs.

 Looking for other alternatives?
 Learn more about the different financing options available.

 Both full-time and part-time students can apply for financial support.
 Some non-program students may also be eligible.Learn More About Financial Support

 We've sent an email to your inbox to confirm you'd like to receive communications from us.